 It has been said that sailing is 90% boredom and 10% terror.
 One day in early January, Adam and I were entertaining my mom and her husband in Key West.
 We were walking back to them, from moving their car, when a friend texted me and said, “there are boats in the channel by you, […]READ IT!

 “You think we should turn back?” he asked.
-I cocked my head to the side and met what I could see of his concerned eyes in the dark, over his hands, which were tightly gripping the steering wheel.
-His muscles were taut at the tops of his tanned arms.
-His body swayed harshly back and […]READ IT!
+I cocked my head to the side and met what I could see of his concerned eyes in the dark, over his hands, which tightly gripped the large metal steering wheel.
+His muscles were taut at the tops of his tanned arms and his body swayed harshly […]READ IT!